The lack of hydration is one of the main reasons your skin gets sallow, saggy, and dull-looking as you age.

 Caffeine and alcohol are two of the worst offenders for dehydrated and aging skin.

-While one of them helps us get through the day and the other relaxes us in the evening, both of them are diuretics that compromise the skin’s health by depleting its water content.
+While one of them helps us get through the day and the other relaxes us in the evening, both are diuretics that compromise the skin’s health by depleting its water content.

-Additionally, alcohol doubles down by hindering the production of the hormone vasopressin which is essential for rehydration while caffeine triggers the release of adrenaline which is a stress hormone that gives us a false sense of energy.
+Additionally, alcohol doubles down by hindering the production of the hormone vasopressin, which is essential for rehydration.
+At the same time, caffeine triggers the release of adrenaline, a stress hormone that gives us a false sense of energy.

-The general consensus is that one to two cups of coffee per day and a glass of alcohol in the evening is fine but the best thing to do is avoid them when you can and perhaps try to replace them with healthier habits such as matcha or just water in the evenings.
+The general consensus is that one to two cups of coffee per day and a glass of alcohol in the evening is fine.
+Still, the best thing to do is avoid them when you can and perhaps try to replace them with healthier habits such as matcha or just water in the evenings.